yselvav/MineX-DreamNet/README.md

 <a href="https://youtu.be/IAEKAfLcz7A?si=vy8qXRv403NbA1g4" target="_blank" rel="noopener noreferrer"><img src="https://img.youtube.com/vi/IAEKAfLcz7A/hqdefault.jpg" alt="Full Gameplay Walkthrough"></a><br>
 **▶ Click to play**

-*Long-form, unedited session covering the core quest.
-(Later in the map you’ll find branching choice-question encounters—also answered by AI—but we kept them out of this cut to avoid spoilers.)*
+*Long-form, unedited session covering the core quest.*

 This is the link to our <a href="https://x.com/MineXsol/status/1941931966808367572" target="_blank" rel="noopener noreferrer">Tweet on X</a> announcing our participation — you can see some pictures there!